 The results in Table 3 show that Student Cohesiveness has the highest mean (3.07), suggesting that students perceive strong interpersonal relationships and a sense of belonging within their science classes.
 They reported being friends with classmates and working collaboratively, indicating a classroom environment characterized by positive peer interaction and mutual support.
 This finding aligns with Thornton et al. (2019), Pulgar et al. (2021), and Nadhita et al. (2024), who emphasized that cohesive student relationships foster engagement and cooperation, creating a supportive learning environment.

-Table 3: Student Cohesiveness
+Table 3.
+Student Cohesiveness